Spoke Dispatch Route Planner: Review and Alternatives

 - Drivers can create and edit their own routes on mobile.

-- You can get driving directions inside Circuit itself, without needing to use another navigation app like Google Maps or Waze.
+- You can get driving directions inside the app itself, without needing to use another navigation app like Google Maps or Waze.

-Overall, Circuit for Teams is easy to use and feature-rich.
+Overall, Spoke Dispatch is easy to use and feature-rich.
 Its biggest weakness, though, is in actual route planning and route management.
 We’ll look at that in the next section.

-Where Circuit is lacking: Inefficient route planning and lackluster dispatch tools
+Where Spoke Dispatch is lacking: Inefficient route planning and lackluster dispatch tools

 Take a look at the routes in this screenshot: